Sr. Administrative Assistant Academic and Student Affairs

 Kayti enjoys all Texas Tech sports, especially basketball and baseball.
 She and her family raise cattle and dorper sheep, which she plays a vital role in taking care of the animals.
 She grew up very involved in 4-H, FFA, and basketball.
 She enjoys spending time with family and friends in her spare time.

-Eden serves as an Administrative Assistant at the School of Veterinary Medicine.
-She provides administrative support in the finance office.
+Eden serves as a Lead Specialist for the Associate Dean of Clinical Programs, where she manages the program's budgets and accounts.
 Eden graduated from New Mexico State University with a Bachelor of Science in Agricultural Economics and Business.
-She is currently pursuing her master's degree in agribusiness at New Mexico State University.

 Eden was born and raised in Amarillo and moved to Taos, New Mexico in 2008.
-She enjoys spending time outside with her husband and two dogs.
-Eden is excited for their new journey in Amarillo and to be closer to family.
+She enjoys spending time outside with her husband, Keegan and two dogs, Jax and Griff.

-Luis has lived in the Texas Panhandle his entire life, and now resides in Canyon, TX.
+Luis has lived in the Texas Panhandle his entire life, and now resides in Canyon, Texas.
 He has two young daughters and spends free time with them making music.
-His family loves to get together for grilling and cookouts any time of the year.
+He enjoys performing live music at local coffee shops.

 Anatomic Pathology Technician